dysphie/nmrih-team-healing/README.md

 ## Usage

 ### Healing
 Equip a first aid kit or bandages and hold USE (Default: `E`) on another player to treat them.
-Team healing is slightly faster than self healing by default.
-Players can break out of healing by crouching.
-There's also an exponential cooldown on healing to prevent griefing.
+- Team healing is slightly faster than self healing by default.
+- Players can break out of healing by crouching.
+- There's an exponential cooldown on healing attempts to prevent griefing.
+- On Sourcemod 1.11.0.6506 or higher, healing is disabled when zombies are too close.
+Clients can toggle this protection off in their settings.

 <img src="https://user-images.githubusercontent.com/11559683/123883869-44b7a900-d920-11eb-821e-a109f5c0f3d0.png" height="400">